camfairchild/6ixfix/README.md

     6. The "router.put('/:userName)" route in profiles.js is used to get replace the entire profile of the user with userName.
 The route expects to recieve all of the required fields of the profile we want to replace.
 The route will return the JSON of the profile document that was replaced.
     * Postman route: put: /api/profiles/:userName

     7. The "router.patch('/:id')" in profiles.js is used to replace the fields and update their values of the user with id in our app.
-The route expects to recive the fields of the profile that need to be updated and will return the JSON of the profile document that was updated.
+The route expects to receive the fields of the profile that need to be updated and will return the JSON of the profile document that was updated.
     * Postman route: patch: /api/profiles/:id

 ### api.js